Run Burp, Veil, Metasploit, and other great information

 alias msfvenom="cd ~/metasploit-framework/docker && docker-compose run --rm ms ./msfvenom"

-Attacking a vulnerable Jenkins container with the msfconsole container
+Attacking a vulnerable Jenkins container using the msfconsole container

 docker run -p 8080:8080 -p 50000:50000 jenkins

-Be sure to visit the website and configure it properly (or improperly, depending on how you look at it).
+Visit the web UI and configure it properly (or improperly, depending on how you look at it).

 Module options (exploit/multi/http/jenkins_script_console):